dalviyogiraj97/Data-Mining-and-Machine-Learning-1/README.md

 # Data-Mining-and-Machine-Learning-1

-This is an academic project as part of Semester 1 of MSc in Data at National College of Ireland.
+This is an academic project as part of Semester 1 of MSc in Data Analytics at National College of Ireland.
 ======================================================================================
 What is Churn Prediction?
 Churn prediction means detecting which customers are likely to leave a service or to cancel a subscription to a service.
 It is a critical prediction for many businesses because acquiring new clients often costs more than retaining existing ones.